pritprajapati/my-app/README.md

 #TextBuddy
 So TextBuddy is your text helper website which is useful to modify or alter your input text.
 It provides operations like:
 ### To UpperCase
+Coverts all your text in upper case/ Capital Letters
 ### To LowerCase
+Converts all your text in lower case/ Small letters
 ### To Clear
+It clears all of your input
 ### To Copy
+It copies your input text to clipboard
 ### To Speak
+Fascinating enough it will spell out/ pronounce your input text!!

 # Getting Started with Create React App